smsstion/WordPress_additional_article/README.md

-Note: use https://smsstion.github.io/WordPress_additional_article/ to access the HTML file.
+Note: use https://smsstion.github.io/WordPress_additional_article/ to access HTML files or to download Python code.